ArtifactForms/MeshLibCore/README.md

 }
 ```

-Now we can use our creator the following way.
+Now we can use our creator the following way:

 ```java
 Mesh3D mesh;